bjornekelund/rbnskew/README.md

 file `reference`. `makenewref.bash` lists all skimmers with more than 100 spots and less than 0.2ppm deviation from the "anchor" skimmers in this updated `reference` file.

-The second step is then to run `webserver/updatewebdata.bash` which uses this updated `reference` file and creates the text output for the web site.
+The second step is then to run `webserver/updatewebdata.bash` using the updated `reference` file and create the text output for the web site.

 The script `webserver/updatehistdata.bash` uses the results from `updatewebdata.bash` for the last five days to create a text table.